vim-ctrlspace/vim-ctrlspace/README.md

     hi link CtrlSpaceSearch   Search
     hi link CtrlSpaceStatus   StatusLine

-It provides overall good results.
 However some color schemes show search results with the same colors as PMenu groups.
 If that's your case try to link CtrlSpaceSearch highlight group to IncSearch instead:

     hi link CtrlSpaceSearch IncSearch